-The peer reviewers and Selection Committee evaluators are requested to score each of the four criteria and provide a separate assessment of the strengths and weaknesses of the research proposal as whole, using a scale from 1 to 6 (see table one for details of scoring).
-This overall score should not be the simple mathematical average of the other sub-ratings, but additional valuable aspects can be acknowledged in that, e.g., concerning applicants' professional development.
-The use of the whole scale is encouraged, with maximum total points of 30.
+The peer reviewers and Selection Committee evaluators are requested to score each of the specific four criteria and provide a separate assessment of the strengths and weaknesses of the research proposal as whole, using a scale from 1 to 6 (see table one for details of scoring).
+The overall score should not be the simple mathematical average of the other sub-ratings, but additional valuable aspects can be acknowledged in that, e.g., concerning applicants' professional development.